 Hanska is a tiny city located in the state of Minnesota.
 With a population of 385 people and just one neighborhood, Hanska is the 473rd largest community in Minnesota.
-Much of the housing stock in Hanska was built prior to World War II, making it one of the older and more historic cities in the country.
+Hanska has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Hanska, you'll notice that it is more blue-collar than most other communities in America.
 43.29% of Hanska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hanska is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Hanska who work in office and administrative support (17.68%), farm management occupations (7.93%), and healthcare suport services (6.10%).